oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 Landing Zone deploys a pair of tag defaults if the *Oracle-Tags* namespace is not already present in the tenancy.
 This pair is made of *CreatedBy* and *CreatedOn* tags. *CreatedBy* is configured for cost tracking and identifies the Terraform executing user. *CreatedOn* is the resource creation timestamp.
 There is no input variable controlling this behavior.

 > **_NOTE:_** *CreatedBy* and *CreatedOn* tags are a CIS Foundations Benchmark Level 1 requirement, but not from a cost tracking perspective.

-Landing Zone also allows for the definition of custom tags, that can be created as cost tracking tags.
-Custom tags is implemented as a customization and a complete example is provided in [Customizing the Landing Zone](#custom-lz) section.

 A foundational budget can be deployed to alert customers on their OCI spending.
 The input variables controlling this behavior are: